AngleProtocol/merkl-docs/distribute-with-merkl/before-you-start.md

-Note: You need to whitelist the campaignCreator for both transfer and transferFrom!
+Note: You need to whitelist the campaignCreator for both transfer and transferFrom! as well as the Distributor contract (but not for points campaigns)
 {% endhint %}

 {% hint style="success" %}